-We all know that finding a financial advisor is easier said than done.
-A financial advisor can help you with everything from creating a financial plan to managing and building your wealth.
+We all know that finding a financial adviser is easier said than done.
+A financial adviser can help you with everything from creating a financial plan to managing and building your wealth.

 If you are thinking that it’s time to hire a financial advisor then this article that Carl Widger wrote for Sunday Times is something you need to read.

 Buying a new car in 2020?
 You’ve been researching since about June, right?
 Diesel or Hybrid?
 BMW or Volvo?

 Questions, visiting showrooms, reading online articles, test drives – all before you make the final decision.
 To drive a car for 3 or 4 years that will depreciate in value.